honeycombio/refinery/tools/convert/config.md

 ## LegacyMetrics: Legacy Metrics

 Configuration for Refinery's legacy metrics.
-Version 1.x of Refinery used this configuration for sending Metrics to Honeycomb.
+Version 1.x of Refinery used this format for sending Metrics to Honeycomb.
 The metrics generated that way are nonstandard and will be deprecated in a future release.
 New installations should prefer OTelMetrics.

 ### Enabled

 Enabled controls whether to send metrics to Honeycomb.

-Enabled controls whether to send legacy-formatted metrics to Honeycomb.
+This controls whether to send legacy-formatted metrics to Honeycomb.

 Not eligible for live reload.